freeCodeCamp/devdocs/CONTRIBUTING.md

 See the [wiki](https://github.com/Thibaut/devdocs/wiki) to learn how to add new documentations.

-**Important:** the documentation's license must permit alteration, redistribution, and commercial use.
+**Important:** the documentation's license must permit alteration, redistribution and commercial use, and the documented software must be released under an open source license.
+Feel free to get in touch if you're not sure if a documentation meets those requirements.

 In addition to the [guidelines for contributing code](#contributing-code-and-features), the following guidelines apply to pull requests that add a new documentation: